-Common Carp is in the Cyprinidae (Minnow) Family and had a relative abundance of 0.00% and made up 0.00% of the catch weight.
-Common Carp are a non-native, invasive species that can cause several problems.
-They consume a lot of food resources and tend to uproot aquatic vegetation, reducing water quality.
-Common Carp are also known to have detrimental effects on reproduction of many fish species by damaging spawning grounds.
-Common Carp should be removed when caught in order to reduce their impact on the fishery. including invertebrates, insects, and small fish.
+Yellow Perch are in the Percidae (Perch/Walleye) Family and have a relative abundance of 0.00% and made up 0.00% of the catch weight.
+Yellow Perch consume a variety of organisms, including invertebrates, insects, and small fish.
 Yellow Perch are often desirable as a sportfish and are good table fare.
 Yellow Perch will not often have strong reproduction in pond settings and can compete with species like Bluegill and Largemouth Bass.
 Yellow Perch also tend to stay deeper in the water column and therefore do not show up well on electrofishing surveys.